TCDP Award Recipients

 2018 Outstanding Service Award

-IEEE Computer Society Technical Committee on Distributed Processing (TCDP) has named Professor Jie Wu at Temple University, the recipient of the 2018 Outstanding Service Award.
+IEEE Computer Society Technical Community on Distributed Processing (TCDP) has named Professor Jie Wu at Temple University, the recipient of the 2018 Outstanding Service Award.

 Professor Jie Wu has played an excellent leadership role in distributed computing field.
 He chaired TCDP from 2005 to 2012.
 Under his leadership, TCDP started an annual award to recognize outstanding leaders in the field.
 Since 2018, the annual TCDP award is given in two categories of outstanding service and outstanding technical contributions.
 Professor Wu has also made long-term and high quality service to the ICDCS conference.
 He was the General Chair of ICDCS 2013, and has served as vice chairs and PC members many times.
 In addition, Professor Wu has played his leadership roles for organizing several other IEEE conferences.
 He was the general chairs of IEEE MASS 2006 and IPDPS 2008, and Program Chairs of IEEE MASS 2004 and IEEE INFOCOM 2011.
 Professor Wu is a Fellow of the IEEE.